efeuentertainment/vigicad/README.md

 #### Core assembly

-- Raspberry PI 2 / Raspberry PI 3 / Raspberry PI 3 A+ / Raspberry PI 3 B+ / Raspberry PI 4
+- Raspberry PI 3 / Raspberry PI 3 B+ / Raspberry PI 4

 - An aftermarket *wide-angle lens* camera module v1 clone is highly recommended
   - The "genuine" camera module v1 or v2 use pinhole lens and are bad for first person view piloting